ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Server Responsibilities

-A server that operates both oblivious request and oblivious target resources is responsible for removing request encapsulation, generating a response the encapsulated request, and encapsulating the response.
+A server that operates both oblivious encapsulation and oblivious target resources is responsible for removing request encapsulation, generating a response the encapsulated request, and encapsulating the response.